 6. High-waisted jeans favored form AND function

 Low-rise pants dominated the ’70s and though they were stylish, there were practical reasons not to wear them.
-Instead, trendsetters made high-waisted jeans staples of 1980s fashion.
-They avoided a waistline digging right into that tender part of the torso.
+Instead, trendsetters made high-waisted jeans staples of 1980s fashion and avoided a waistline digging right into that tender part of the torso.
 Additionally, allowing the waist area to be larger made it easier to have pockets that could actually hold things.
 These days, women are lucky if the pockets of their jeans are even real, never mind decently sized.

 The rivalry between the two waist heights paralleled the various cultural movements at play in the ’80s.
 Hippies, Mods, mainstream denizens, and more all expressed themselves through the height, color, and tailoring of their jeans.